Kumon Alden Bridge Awards Ceremony:

 - Ms. Inba Chidambaranathan is a certified Kumon instructor and has been a Montessori teacher in The Woodlands since 2010.
 Ms. Inba and her team are well experienced, have lots of love and passion to work with children.

 - Ms. Dianna Walker has been with Kumon Alden Bridge since the opening of the center in 2011.
 She has been extensively trained in the Kumon method and has tremendous experience working with children of all ages.
 She is from Shenandoah, TX.

-- Ms. Mickie Blizzard is our new Early Learner Teacher.
-She comes with rich experience teaching Kindergarten through Grade 5 in Klein ISD and Magnolia ISD schools.
-We are happy to welcome her as our new team member.
-Her 12 years of teaching experience adds great value to our students.
+- Ms. Mickie Blizzard is our Early Learner Teacher who comes with rich experience teaching Kindergarten through Grade 5 in Klein ISD and Magnolia ISD schools.
+Her 14 years of teaching experience adds great value to our students.
 She is from Magnolia, TX

 One time fee due upon enrollment - $50 Registration Fee, $30 Material Fee